 HNO3 was measured by the Airborne Submillimeter Radiometer ASUR.
 ASUR was developed for airborne measurements of stratospheric trace gases at the University of Bremen, in collaboration with the Space Research Organisation of the Netherlands (SRON).
 It was flown for the first time during the EASOE campaign in winter 1991/92 [Crewell et al., 1994].
-It has been improved continuously and has participated in a number of measurement campaigns during several Arctic winters [e.g. Wehr et al., 1995; Crewell et al., 1995; de Valk et al., 1997; von König et al., 2000].
+It has been improved continously and has participated in a number of measurement campaigns during several Arctic winters [e.g. Wehr et al., 1995; Crewell et al., 1995; de Valk et al., 1997; von König et al., 2000].
 Implementation of a liquid helium cooled SIS diode as the detector in 1994 has improved the signal-to-noise ratio by about a factor of fifteen [Mees et al., 1995].
 The frequency range has been extended several times, increasing the number of measurable species.
 ASUR now covers the complete frequency range from 604.3 GHz to 662.3 GHz.
-This range includes lines of ClO, HCl, O3, N2O, HO2, BrO, CH3Cl, H2O and HNO3.
-However, since the instruments instantaneous bandwidth is about 1.5 GHz, not all species can be measured simultaneously.
+This range includes lines of ClO, HCl, O3, N2O, HO2, BrO, CH3Cl, H2O, and HNO3.
+However, since the instrument instantaneous bandwidth is about 1.5 GHz, not all species can be measured simultaneously.

 The lines measured are transitions from thermally exited rotational states, so measurements can be conducted independent of solar zenith angle.
 Measurements are affected solely by gas-phase species, not by solid or liquid phases.
 At the measured wavelength of about 0.5 mm, measurements are not affected by scattering from stratospheric particles.
-Cloud particles will contribute to the continuum radiation due to their broad-band thermal emission.
-This can lead to an increase of the background radiation and therefore to a broad-band absorption of stratospheric species for large visible cirrus clouds [Bühler et al., 1999]; however, optically thin clouds with small particles or small particle densities like Type I PSCs will not affect the measurement.

-During the SOLVE/ THESEO 2000 campaign, the instrument was mounted on the starboard side of the NASA DC-8 aircraft, measuring with a fixed elevation angle of 12 degrees.
+During the SOLVE/ THESEO2000 campaign, the instrument was mounted on the starboard side of the NASA DC-8 aircraft, measuring with a fixed elevation angle of 12 degrees.

 The pressure broadening of the lines is used to derive altitude information from the measurements.
-Measured spectra are analyzed using the Optimal Estimation Method described in detail e.g. in Rodgers [1976; 1990].
+Measured spectra are analysed using the Optimal Estimation Method described in detail i.e. in [Rodgers, 1976; 1990].
 For HNO3, vertical profiles of volume mixing ratio are retrieved on a 2 km altitude grid using a zero a priori profile.
 This leads to very smooth profiles with an altitude resolution of 6-10 km in the lower stratosphere, with the resolution decreasing to higher altitudes (see e.g. [Kleinböhl et al., 2001]).
 Spectra are integrated over approx. 100 s to achieve a sufficient signal to noise ratio.
 This leads to a horizontal resolution of about 20 km and a precision of about 0.3 ppb in the lower stratosphere.
 Sensitivity studies have been carried out to investigate the influence of systematic errors on the measurement.
 Several sources of possible systematic errors have been considered.
-The dominant source of systematic errors was found to be the influence of nearby ozone lines and the calculation of the continuum, and an overall systematic error of 15 % or 0.6 ppb - whichever is larger - was estimated for the measurement accuracy.
-This value is confirmed by comparison with other HNO3 profile measurements, e.g. with the MIPAS instrument and ground-based FTIR measurements [von König, 2001].
+The dominant source of systematic errors have been found to be the influence of nearby ozone lines and the calculation of the continuum, and an overall systematic error of 15 % or 0.6 ppb - whichever is larger - was estimated for the measurement accuracy.
+This value is confirmed by comparison with other HNO3 profile measurements, i.e. with the MIPAS instrument and ground-based FTIR measurements [von König, 2001].